-A major appliance manufacturer came to Transparent Container with a common industry problem: How could they change their packaging to save on production costs while keeping its consumer-pleasing look?
+A major appliance manufacturer came to Rohrer with a common industry problem: How could they change their packaging to save on production costs while keeping its consumer-pleasing look?

 Previously they had been using an e-flute retail package for their line of appliance secondary parts kits.
 And they were quite attractive, and effective, thanks to the eye-catching laminated lithographed label.
 To the appliance manufacturer’s credit, their refrigerator parts could certainly win beauty contests from just the package label, but at what cost?
 Typically, litho-lam labels can be big budget busters, costing 50% more than direct printing.

 Rohrer recommended a package conversion from an e-flute corrugated box to a chipboard carton.
 Chipboard is sturdy yet thin, which means it can be cut, formed and easily folded.
 It also has special coatings for added strength and the super ability to print directly onto the chipboard.